jsperrier1/openapv_tmv/readme/apv_isobmff.md

 > indicates the value of the transfer_characteristics field in the jth variation of the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1, then the same value of this field must be used as the value of the transfer_characteristics field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of transfer_characteristics field matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

 + matrix_coefficients[i][j]
 > indicates the value of the matrix_coefficients field in the jth variation of the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1, then the same value of this field must be used as the value of the matrix_coefficients field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
-If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of matrix_cofficients field matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of matrix_coefficients field matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

 + full_range_flag[i][j]
 > indicates the value of the full_range_flag field in the jth variation of the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
 If the value of number_of_frame_info[i] is 1, then the same value of this field must be used as the value of the full_range_flag field in the frame header of the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
-If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of matrix_cofficients field matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.
+If the value of number_of_frame_info[i] is 1 is greater than 1, then the frame header in each sample must provide the value of matrix_coefficients field matched with one among the values of this field for all index j for the frames whose value of the pbu_type field in the pbu header immediately preceding it is identical with the value of the pbu_type[i] field for a certain index i.

 ## APV Sample Description

 ###	Format of sample
 When APV coded bitstream is encapsulated in a track with APVSampleEntry, each sample shall contain one and only one access unit of APV coded data.
-The format of sample shall be same as the raw_bitstream_access_unit, the length field of four bytes preceeding the access unit data, as defined in the section 12.1 of [APV codec specification](#apv-codec).
+The format of sample shall be same as the raw_bitstream_access_unit, the length field of four bytes preceding the access unit data, as defined in the section 12.1 of [APV codec specification](#apv-codec).

 ###	Sync sample
 Every samples of APV bitstream shall be sync samples.